Back to jobs

 Qualifications:

-• Relevant Salesforce certifications preferred
+• Relevant Salesforce or AWS certifications preferred

 • Experience with video editing tools, virtual meeting platforms, and curriculum development tools (preferably Google Suite, Camtasia, Articulate, Audiate, Canva, Microsoft Teams, Zoom, Google Meet, and Mural).